cjyarnell/cjyarnell.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a intensivist and scientist working in Toronto, Canada.
+This website is in progress.

 Clinically, I work in the intensive care units at the Scarborough Health Network (General, Birchmount, and Centenary sites).